History of College

 Lilian Faithfull, formerly President of the All-England Women's Hockey Association, was appointed Principal upon Miss Beale’s death.
 She was tasked with preserving her predecessor's great legacy, while managing the inevitable changes to come as College moved into the 20th century.

-Miss Faithfull did much to develop organised games in College and introduced the first College uniform.
+Miss Faithfull did much to develop sport in College and introduced the first College uniform.
 She also had the difficult task of steering College through the First World War.
 With characteristic energy and pragmatism, she threw College into war work and converted one of the College boarding houses into a Red Cross hospital.

 The period between the two wars saw more girls than ever considering careers and it was the task of Miss Faithfull’s successor, Beatrice Sparks (Principal 1922 - 1937), to modernise the curriculum in line with the introduction of the School Certificate and Higher Certificate.
 In 1935, College's continued success was marked by the granting of a Royal Charter; it was the first girls' school to receive this honour since Queen Anne's reign.